stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 ### Advanced: Multiple Prompts

-For complex projects, Claude may break your request into multiple prompts:
+For complex projects, OpenCode may break your request into multiple prompts:

 **Parallel execution** (independent tasks):